jamcalli/Pulsarr/docs/docs/features/multi-instance-support.md

 Pulsarr provides comprehensive multi-instance support, allowing you to distribute and synchronize content across multiple Sonarr and Radarr instances with intelligent routing and automated synchronization.

+## Quick Setup

+1. Navigate to **Sonarr** or **Radarr** in the settings
+2. Configure your primary instance and toggle **Default Instance** to `ON`
+3. Add secondary instances (the ones you want to sync to)
+4. Edit your default instance and select target instances from the **Synced Instances** dropdown
+5. Content added to the default instance will automatically sync to selected instances

 ## Core Features

 **Instance Synchronization**: Automatically sync content between instances using configurable sync relationships and default instance behavior.